The Concepts at the Core of AppO’s Analysis

 To understand the following analysis examples you will need to understand the concept of “Relative Business Value”.

-If you are familiar with Relative Business Value please select from the menu at the right:
+If you are familiar with the concept of Relative Business Value please select from the menu at the right:

 The Concept of Relative Business Value

 Business decisions are about choosing the most beneficial solution (Plan A) but should always have rational alternatives (Plans B,C,D, etc.).